LyonSyonII/hunt-rs/README.md

 ## Usage
     hunt [OPTIONS] <NAME> <LIMIT_TO_DIRS>...

+By default, searches are case-insensitive, unless \<NAME> contains an uppercase letter.

 ### Options
     -e, --exact    Only search for exactly matching occurrences, any file only containing the query will be skipped